Lost-Outpost/sovngarde/GAMEPLAY.md

   > :video_game: To begin, find a note after a chance encounter in the wilds of Skyrim

+- :new: [Skyrim Sewers 4](https://www.nexusmods.com/skyrimspecialedition/mods/9320) - Adds sewer systems to Solitude, Whiterun & Windhelm and a couple of forts

 - [The Gray Cowl of Nocturnal](https://www.nexusmods.com/skyrimspecialedition/mods/4509) - Will you be worthy for the Gray Cowl of Nocturnal?
 We'll see!

   > :ledger: Enhanced by [More to do in Hammerfell - The Gray Cowl of Nocturnal](https://www.nexusmods.com/skyrimspecialedition/mods/62599)

+  > :new: :ledger: Enhanced by [The Remnants of Hammerfell](https://www.nexusmods.com/skyrimspecialedition/mods/67390)

   > :video_game: To begin, just steal or pickpocket any item